 Skydiving is quickly gaining in popularity as a way to see the world from a new perspective, and Victoria’s south coast provides ample opportunity to take the plunge.
 This has to be one of the most unique things to do on the Great Ocean Road.

-Whether you’re a first-time jumper or an experienced thrill seeker, there’s no shortage of drop zones to choose from.
-There are a number of different tandem jump opportunities ranging from 12,000 feet to 15,000 feet.
+Whether you’re a first-time jumper or an experienced thrill seeker, there’s no shortage of drop zones.
+Several different tandem jump opportunities range from 12,000 feet to 15,000 feet.
 Search Great Ocean Road skydiving options for your next western Victoria trip.

 Great Ocean Road attractions – Eat chocolates

-For sweet tooths, The Great Ocean Road Chocolaterie is a must-see attraction on Victoria’s stunning Great Ocean Road.
-This family-owned and operated business located just out of Torquay had perfected the art of chocolate making with their hand-crafted delights.
+The Great Ocean Road Chocolaterie is a must-see for sweet tooths on Victoria’s stunning Great Ocean Road.
+This family-owned and operated business out of Torquay had perfected the art of chocolate making with their hand-crafted delights.

-The Chocolaterie offers chocolate tastings where you will get to try 12 chocolates for $3.
-The onsite cafe offers food all day and is kid friendly with high chairs, a children’s menu and activity sheets.
-Be so be sure to stop by and indulge in some of the best chocolate and homemade ice cream you’ll ever taste.
+The Chocolaterie offers chocolate tastings where you can try 12 chocolates for $3.
+The onsite cafe offers kid-friendly food all day with high chairs, a children’s menu and activity sheets.
+Be sure to stop by and indulge in some of the best chocolate and homemade ice cream you’ll ever taste.

 Breweries and distilleries on the Great Ocean Road

-Craft beer and spirits are hugely popular in Australia and the Great Ocean Road has no shortage of options for you.
-You will find breweries in most of the major towns along the Great Ocean Road.
+Craft beer and spirits are hugely popular in Australia, and the Great Ocean Road has no shortage of options.
+You will find breweries in most major towns along the Great Ocean Road.

 Torquay is home to the Blackmans Brewery, while Salt Brewing Company is at Aireys Inlet.
-In Forrest, you will find the Forrest Brewing Company, Prickly Moses Brewery, and Sow and Piglets Brewery.
+The Forrest Brewing Company, Prickly Moses Brewery, and Sow and Piglets Brewery are in Forrest.

-Traditional beers, seasonal beers, and speciality beers will keep every type of beer drinker happy.
-Distilleries making Whisky in Tinboom and Gin in Apollo Bay round off great places to stop and taste the flavours that the Great Ocean Road has to offer.
+Traditional beers, seasonal beers, and specialty beers will keep every type of beer drinker happy.
+Distilleries making Whisky in Tinboom and Gin in Apollo Bay are great places to stop and taste the flavours of the Great Ocean Road.

-You can even stay the night at the Great Ocean Road Brewhouse in Apollo Bay.
+You can even stay at the Great Ocean Road Brewhouse in Apollo Bay.
 Apollo Bay could be the best town to stay on the Great Ocean Road.

 Planning to explore Victoria more?
 Here are the best things to do in Halls Gap, the gateway to the Grampians!